2016-2017 Season Company

 Farnaz Khaki-Sadigh is glad to be returning to work on another production for Touchstone Theatre.
 She has been working as a costume designer in the film industry, working on various television series and features.
 She graduated from the University of British Columbia in 2002 with a BFA in theatre technical and design (major in costumes) and has a diploma in fashion design.
 Some of her previous works include Shelter From The Storm, Mimi (or A Poisoner’s Comedy), for which she won a Jessie, and Prodigal Son for Touchstone Theatre, Tidelines a co-production of Touchstone and NeWorld Theatre, and Kiss the Moon, Kiss the Sun for Western Canada Theatre.
 Farnaz looks forward to keeping her roots alive by working on one or two theatre shows a year and continuing on expanding her experience in the film industry.

-Happy Place marks Adrian’s 20th lighting design for Touchstone Theatre, and his 3rd collaboration with Roy Surette.
-Previous credits (selected) include Brothel #9, Late Company, The Concessions, The Romeo Initiative and Unity (1918).
-Other local and national design credits include work for the Arts Club, Bard on the Beach, Vancouver Opera, Ballet BC, Electric Company Theatre, Realwheels, The Vancouver Playhouse, Music On Main, Pacific Opera Victoria, Theatre Calgary, Citadel Theatre (Edmonton), Canadian Stage Company (Toronto), and the Charlottetown Festival among many others.
+Adrian is a Vancouver based lighting designer and production manager.
+Previous credits for Touchstone include Happy Place, Brothel #9, Late Company, The Romeo Initiative, Haunted, Shelter From The Storm and Unity (1918) among many others.
+Other local and national design credits include work for Arts Club Theatre, Bard on the Beach, Vancouver Opera, Ballet BC, Electric Company Theatre, The Vancouver Playhouse, Music On Main, Pacific Opera Victoria, Theatre Calgary, Citadel Theatre (Edmonton), Canadian Stage Company (Toronto), and the Charlottetown Festival among others.
 Adrian has been the recipient of multiple Jessie Richardson awards for his work as a lighting designer and is a member of the Associated Designers of Canada.
-Upcoming: Snow White and the Seven Dwarves, an East Van Panto for Theatre Replacement / The Cultch, The Humans at the Arts Club's Stanley Theatre and C’mon, Angie! for Touchstone in June.

 Samira, Happy Place